2023 Best Romance Languages Schools in Michigan

 Madonna University came in at #8 in this year’s edition of the Best Romance Languages Schools in Michigan ranking.
 Madonna is a small private not-for-profit school located in the small city of Livonia.

-Western Michigan University ranked #9 on this year’s Best Romance Languages Schools in Michigan list.
-Located in the small city of Kalamazoo, WMU is a public school with a fairly large student population.
+Western Michigan University did quite well in this year’s ranking of the best schools for romance languages students.
+It came in at #9 on the list.
+Located in the city of Kalamazoo, WMU is a public school with a fairly large student population.

 After completing their degree, romance languages graduates from WMU carry an average student debtload of $27,812.

-Read full report on Romance Languages at Western Michigan University
+Full Romance Languages at Western Michigan University Report

-With a ranking of #10, Northern Michigan University did quite well on this year’s best schools for romance languages students.
-Northern Michigan University is a moderately-sized public school located in the remote town of Marquette.
+Northern Michigan University did quite well in this year’s ranking of the best schools for romance languages students.
+It came in at #10 on the list.
+Northern Michigan University is a medium-sized public school located in the town of Marquette.

 After completing their degree, romance languages graduates from Northern Michigan University carry an average student debtload of $24,999.

-Explore all the Best Romance Languages Colleges in the Great Lakes Area or other specific states within that region.
+Explore all the Best Romance Languages Schools in the Great Lakes Area or other specific states within that region.

 One of 17 majors within the area of study, romance languages has other similar majors worth exploring.